Kenneth Tynan: 1951 to the early 1960s

-Tynan was highly critical of what he called "the Loamshire play", a genre of English country house drama which he felt dominated the early 1950s British stage, and was wasting the talents of playwrights and actors.
-Tynan espoused a new theatrical realism, best exemplified in the works of the playwrights who became known as the "Angry Young Men".
+Tynan was highly critical of what he called "the Loamshire play", a genre of English country house drama he felt dominated the early 1950s British stage and was wasting the talents of playwrights and actors.
+He espoused a new theatrical realism, best exemplified in the works of the playwrights who became known as the "Angry Young Men".
 There was a significant development in the 1955–56 British theatre season during which John Osborne's Look Back in Anger (and Samuel Beckett's English version of his own Waiting for Godot) premiered.
 Tynan championed Osborne's play, although he identified some possible flaws, concluding his review with the comment: "I doubt if I could love anyone who did not wish to see Look Back in Anger.
 It is the best young play of its decade."
 The theatre historian Dan Rebellato asserts: "it is clear that he is set on confronting his readership, not speaking for them".

 "He became a power in the London theatre, which regarded him with awe, fear and hatred", Johnson wrote.
-The reviewer "seemed to know all world literature" and studded his articles with such words as "esurient", "cateran", "cisisbeism", (sic) and "erethism".
+The reviewer "seemed to know all world literature" and studded his articles with such words as "esurient", "cateran", "cisisbeism" [sic], and "erethism".

-Tynan co-wrote with Harold Lang, the actor, a radio play The Quest for Corbett (1956), which was broadcast at least twice in the BBC Third Programme in the mid-1950s.
+Tynan and the actor Harold Lang co-wrote a radio play, The Quest for Corbett (1956), which was broadcast at least twice in the BBC Third Programme in the mid-1950s.
 From 1956 to 1958, Tynan was the script editor for Ealing Studios, and co-wrote, with Seth Holt, the film Nowhere to Go (1958).
 Tynan commissioned a film adaptation of William Golding's Lord of the Flies from Nigel Kneale, but Ealing Studios closed in 1959 before it could be produced.